NelsenEW/espdrone-clients/docs/userguide_client.md

-       * *Scan:* Will scan for availible Crazyflies within the chosen address.
+       * *Scan:* Will scan for availible Espdrones within the chosen address.
        * *Connect:* Will connect to the selected URI in the connection list
-       * *Disconnect:* Will disconnect the current Crazyflie
+       * *Disconnect:* Will disconnect the current Espdrone
        * *Address:* The address to scan for.
-If you didn't change this [in the configuration]( https://wiki.bitcraze.io/doc:crazyflie:client:pycfclient:index#firmware_configuration), then leave the default of 0xE7E7E7E7E7
+If you didn't change this [in the configuration]( https://wiki.bitcraze.io/doc:espdrone:client:pyedclient:index#firmware_configuration), then leave the default of 0xE7E7E7E7E7
        * *Auto Reconnect:* Try to automatically reconnect when connection is lost.
     - Battery and link quality (from 0% to 100%)
     - Tabs with specific functionality (see below for details)